MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_02_context.rst

     invalid value encountered in log

-    0    0.014074
-    1   -0.063980
-    dtype: float64

 ..
-GENERATED FROM PYTHON SOURCE LINES 145-153
+GENERATED FROM PYTHON SOURCE LINES 180-188

 The variable histology_profiles now contains histological profiles sampled at 50 different depths across the cortex, mpc contains the covariance of these profiles, and gradient_map contains their gradients.
-We also see that the correlations between our t-statistic map and these gradients are not very high.
+We also see that the correlation between our t-statistic map and these gradients is not very high.
 Depending on your use-case, each of the three variables here could be of interest, but for purposes of this tutorial we'll plot the gradients to the surface with BrainSpace.
 For details on what the GradientMaps class (gradient_map) contains please consult the BrainSpace documentation.

 ..
-GENERATED FROM PYTHON SOURCE LINES 153-185
+GENERATED FROM PYTHON SOURCE LINES 188-220

 .. code-block:: default